 Both the Super-Lock Natural and RugPro are ideal for places like hallways, entryways, or bathrooms where you don’t want too much cushion, need a low profile, and want super high grip.
 For especially low profile doors, you’ll want RugPro.

 For bedside rugs or kitchen rugs, you may want to add extra comfort to give your feet a little extra support.
 In this case, opt for a felt and rubber rug pad like the Contour-Lock or Superior-Lock.
 These two pads will give you cushion coupled with a firm grip.

 However, laminate floors that are prone to moisture retention don’t always do well with rubber (your floor manufacturer should be able to provide guidance on this).
 The rubber may react with the laminate floor finish and cause discoloration.

 That’s where the Anchor Grip rug pad comes in.
-It’s a soybean-based polymer blend rug pad that’s also non slip and suitable for floors that are incompatible with rubber.
+Its EVA backing is non slip and suitable for floors that are incompatible with rubber or latex.

 For large rugs (over 6ft x 9ft)